RDAEFs ... Do You Want to Rise in Your Career, Receive Higher Pay and Increase Your Skills?

-Update RDAEF Program For The Licensed RDAEF- Fullerton, California
+Update RDAEF2 Program For The Licensed RDAEF- Tustin, California

-Currently licensed RDAEFs are eligible to complete a 318 Hour RDAEF Update Program in the following new procedures:
+Currently licensed RDAEFs are eligible to complete a 318 Hour RDAEF2 Update Program and learn the following new procedures:

 - Conduct preliminary evaluation of the patient's oral health, including, but not limited to, charting, intraoral and extra-oral evaluation of soft tissue, classifying occlusion, and myofunctional evaluation.